elldritch/pokemon-showdown-api/README.md

 it (for example, to add logic for handling rooms or battles).

 Explicit goals:

 1. Don't leak memory over time (this is critical for long-running consumers).
 2. Be fast.

-(Goal 1 implies that this library shouldn't store messages, instead delegating that to the consumer.)
+(Goal 1 implies that no O(n) logs can be stored, precluding the storing of messages or rooms.
+If a consumer needs these features, they should implement this on their own.)

 These lead to two explicit non-goals:

 1. No handling logic for rooms.
 2. No handling logic for battles.